mldbai/mldb/mongodb/doc/MongoRecord.md

 [dataset](/doc/builtin/datasets/Datasets.md) that writes to a MongoDB collection.

-Rows are stored in collections to the following format:
+Rows are stored in collections with the following format:

 ```
 {